What is the average salary in Tacoma, WA?

 General Dentist

-Dentists provide oral care to patients.
+Dentists provide oral care.
+They perform cleanings, fillings, and extractions.
 They work in private practices and dental clinics.
-Major employers include Delta Dental and local private practices.

 Find General Dentist jobs in Tacoma, WA